 Accessible toilets are positioned at the rear of the wheelchair user platform and at various other locations around the site.

 For customers not using the wheelchair platform, we would recommend arriving early at the event to find a spot suitable for your needs.
 The back and sides of the arena are traditionally quieter.
-Accessibility ticket holders will be permitted entry ahead of other ticket holders to allow extra time to travel to the arena.
+Where possible, disabled access and wheelchair platform ticket holders will be permitted entry ahead of other ticket holders to allow extra time to travel to the arena.
 If you would like to do this please ask stewards at the gate where you should wait.